 Required within office except when working at your desk.

 Common Areas (breakrooms, etc.)

-Movement restricted between buildings and building sections is allowed as part of delivery needs.
+Movement between buildings and building sections is allowed as part of delivery needs.

 No non-essential visitors allowed.